SandroMoszczynski/Gradient-Descent/README.md

 2. Run solver using ./Solver <SOLVER_TYPE> <DATA_TYPE>
     - all commands in caps must be typed in exactly (case sensitive), without the "<>".
     - <SOLVER_TYPE> has the options of <BATCH> or <NORMAL>, this will change the solving method for your data.
-        - <BATCH> will ask you additional input parameters; "Eta", "Iterations" and "Batch Size".
+        - The <BATCH> option will ask you additional input parameters; "Eta", "Iterations" and "Batch Size".
         - Note; for the test provided;(Eta = 0.01, Iterations > 20, Batch Size ~ 50) are recomended.
-        - <NORMAL> has no options, it will generate outputs automatically if <DATA_TYPE> is correct.
+        - The <NORMAL> option has no options, it will generate outputs automatically if <DATA_TYPE> is correct.
     - <DATA_TYPE> Has the options of <IMPORT> or <GENERATE>, this will change where the data comes from.
-        - <IMPORT> will ask for a file location, give the name of the file, without quotations and with the .txt format.
+        - The <IMPORT> option will ask for a file location, give the name of the file, without quotations and with the .txt format.
         This will also require the data to be in a text file with space delimited values.
         - Note; the program will display whether or not the file was read, but will not terminate, instead the outputs will just be random guesses.
 Make sure there is not error message.
-        - <GENERATE> will create data for you, after asking aditional parameters; "Theta_1", "Theta_0" and "No_points".
+        - The <GENERATE> option will create data for you, after asking aditional parameters; "Theta_1", "Theta_0" and "No_points".
     - If you have too many arguments or too few, or have entered some incorrectly, a help message will be displayed, this can also be brought up by just typing "./Solver" with no other parameters.